Before You Begin

 - Global Collaborator - 1.7.c - Students contribute constructively to project teams, assuming various roles and responsibilities to work effectively toward a common goal.

-Welcome to the VEX AIR Controller Flight Course, where you will apply all that you learned in the Virtual Flight Course to flying the physical VEX AIR Drone with the VEX AIR Drone Controller.
-In this course, you’ll explore real-world flight safely and with careful practice and precision, to building your pilot skills even further.
+Welcome to the VEX AIR Controller Flight Course, where you'll apply what you learned in the Virtual Flight Course to flying the physical VEX AIR Drone with the VEX AIR Drone Controller.
+Through safe, deliberate practice, you'll continue building your pilot skills.

-In Unit 1, you will take your first flight with the VEX AIR Drone!
-First, you will learn how to get your drone and controller ready, including charging, updating, and pairing.
-You will also learn about drone safety, and practice your first pre-flight checklist.
-By the end of this unit, you’ll be ready to start continue your flying journey with a physical drone.
+In this unit, you'll take your first flight with the physical drone!
+You'll learn how to prepare your drone and controller, including charging, updating, and pairing.
+You'll also learn about drone safety and practice your first pre-flight checklist.
+By the end of this unit, you'll be ready to continue your flying journey with a physical drone.

 Vocabulary

-In this unit, you will learn about getting your drone and controller ready for flight, drone safety and pre-flight practices, and you will takeoff for the first time.
+In this unit, you'll learn how to prepare your drone and controller for flight, practice drone safety and pre-flight procedures, and take off for the first time.
 The vocabulary list is here to provide reference for key terms you may not be familiar with.

-- Pre-Flight Check – A set of safety steps completed before flying to make sure the drone, controller, and environment are ready for flight.
+- Pre-Flight Safety Check — A set of safety steps completed before flying to make sure the drone, controller, pilot, and environment are ready for flight.

 - Takeoff Zone — A clear, designated area where the drone safely lifts off from the ground.